modxorg/DocsApp/README.md

 Then use `npm run build:css` to build the styles or `npm run watch:css` to watch for changes to the sass files in `public/template/src/` and automatically build them.

 Similarly, for the javascript and SVG sprites, you can use `npm run build:js` and `npm run build:svg`.

+When preparing a patch for production, use `npm run release` which will build styles and scripts in production mode, slimming down the file sizes further.

 ## Running in a Docker Container